What are the goals of chemotherapy?

-Anti cancer drug from pig serum that inhibit leukemia cells by hydrolysing circulating asparagine- this inhibits tumor growth because most tumors have low asparagine synthetast activity.
+Anti cancer drug from pig serum that inhibit leukemia cells by hydrolyzing circulating asparagine- this inhibits tumor growth because most tumors have low asparagine synthetase activity.
 So protein synthesis is inhibited.

 What are the major classes of anti hormonal therapy?

 Anti Estrogenic- Tamoxifen, aromatase inhibitors, progestins, and LHRH analogues Anti Androgenic- Receptor block (flutamide/biclutamide) LHRH analogues Glucocorticoids

 What are the properties of Tamoxifen?

 Blocks the estrogen receptor- given orally Tox: Thromboembolic disease Endometrial cancer Hot flashes Retinopathy Faslodex is an irreversible blocker of the ER